apivideo/api.video-api-client-generator/templates/documentation/delivery-analytics/analytics.md

 ---
-title: "Analytics & data"
+title: Analytics & data
-slug: "analytics"
+slug: analytics
 metadata:
-  description: "Learn how you can get data insights for your videos and live streams using api.video's Analytics solution."
+  description: Learn how you can get data insights for your videos and live streams using api.video's Analytics solution.
 ---

 # Analytics & data